High Energy and Particle Theory

 Dark matter is a key research direction in the CTP, bridging particle physics and astroparticle physics (see Cosmology page).

 The gravitational evidence for dark matter is overwhelming, but the nature and origin of dark matter is still unknown.
 The two leading paradigms for dark matter are axions and massive stable relics (possibly of supersymmetric origin), but given the lack of any conclusive dark matter signals to date, CTP researchers are taking imaginative approaches to dark matter and its potential signatures.
 Jesse Thaler and Tracy Slatyer have developed innovative models for dark matter in the context of expanded “dark sectors”, where the dark matter interacts with other new particles and forces.
 These scenarios can produce new and unexpected signals in Earth-based experiments – at particle accelerator laboratories or underground neutrino detectors – as well as in astrophysical and cosmological data.
 Jesse Thaler proposed the original idea for the ABRACADABRA experiment searching for ultralight axion dark matter, which is led by Lindley Winslow of the Laboratory for Nuclear Science.
+Frank Wilczek, who invented axions and demonstrated their relevance for dark matter, proposed an plasma haloscope called ALPHA to search for micro-eV axions.
 Iain Stewart and Tracy Slatyer are collaborating to apply powerful techniques from effective field theory, originally developed to study physics at the Large Hadron Collider, to the case of signals from heavy colliding dark matter particles.